ropensci/roweb3/content/blog/2022-09-28-first-peer-reviewed-stats-packages/index.md

 document how and where they comply with these standards.

-Evaluating and reviewing statistical packages is a complex and difficult task for editors and reviewers.To help them we've also built [automated infrastructure](/commcalls/dec2021-automation/) for checking submissions for compliance and producing metrics and diagnostics that help authors and reviewers navigate the review.
+Evaluating and reviewing statistical packages is a complex and difficult task for editors and reviewers.
+To help them we've also built [automated infrastructure](/commcalls/dec2021-automation/) for checking submissions for compliance and producing metrics and diagnostics that help authors and reviewers navigate the review.